maidsafe/rfcs/README.md

 If you are interested in working on the implementation for an "active" RFC, but cannot determine if someone else is already working on it, feel free to ask (e.g. by leaving a comment on the associated issue).
-Any issues assigned to a sprint will be clearly marked as such in the library issue tracker.

 ## RFC Postponement
 [RFC Postponement]: #rfc-postponement